-The aim of this part is to clarify a few important points of the subject that help in enlightening the nature of the RH.
-As we are going to see, a crucial role in our future discussions is played by probabilistic arguments: they provide a guiding principle for the naturalness of the Riemann and the Generalised Riemann Hypothesis.
-Indeed, the probabilistic approach pursued in this paper has the advantage to disclose, in a very natural way, the true reason why the non-trivial zeros of the Riemann zeta-function have to be along the line $ {\mathbb Re} \,s = 1/2$ in the complex plane and, at the same time, why this property is also shared by the infinitely many Dirichlet $L$-functions.
+The aim of this part is to clarify a few important points of the subject that help in illuminating the nature of the RH.
+As we are going to see, a crucial role in our future discussions is played by probabilistic arguments, characterised by their economy and simplicity.
+Moreover, they provide a natural way to provide a concrete reason for the validity of the Riemann and the Generalized Riemann Hypothesis.
+Indeed, the probabilistic approach pursued in this paper has the advantage to disclose, in a very natural way, the reason why the non-trivial zeros of the Riemann zeta-function have to be along the line $ {\mathbb Re} \,s = 1/2$ in the complex plane and, at the same time, why this property is also shared by the infinitely many Dirichlet $L$-functions.
 In other words, if arguments based on probability provide on one side a very robust ground of naturalness for the Riemann and the Generalised Riemann Hypothesis, on the other side they also point to the very high level of universality behind these hypotheses, ultimately related to the properties of the random walk, i.e. to the ubiquitous appearance of the normal law distribution and the central limit theorem.

-In this part we show that the Riemann zeta functions belongs to an infinitely large class of functions known as Dirichlet $L$-functions: these may be regarded as generating functions constructed in terms of local data associated with an arithmetic object.
+In this part of the paper we show that the Riemann zeta functions belongs to an infinitely large class of functions known as Dirichlet $L$-functions: these may be regarded as generating functions constructed in terms of local data associated with an arithmetic object.
 Dirichlet $L$-functions are particular examples of so-called {\em Dirichlet series}, which provide very useful tools in analytic number theory.
 One of the main properties of the Dirichlet series is their half-plane absolute convergence.
 In the case of the $L$-functions, another important property is that, besides their series representation, they also admit an infinite product representation over prime numbers.
-In the following, we will give a very short overview of the $L$-functions, in particular focusing on their origin from number theory and their analytic structure in the complex plane, referring to classical texts of the literature for an extended discussion on their properties \cite{Apostol,Iwaniec,Bombieri2,Steuding,Sarnak2}.
+In the following, we will give a very short overview of the $L$-functions, in particular focusing on their origin from number theory and their analytic structure in the complex plane, referring to classical texts of the literature for an extended discussion of their properties \cite{Apostol,Iwaniec,Bombieri2,Steuding,Sarnak2}.